-SOUL shared its remote instruction plan for Fall 2021 with the Governing Council, Fresno EOC Board of Commissioners, school staff, students, and parents.
-SOUL staff also held two virtual parent meetings, one of which was the English Learning Advisory Committee (in Spanish) to discuss the draft of SOUL's Learning Continuity and Attendance Plan.
-Parent input from its stakeholders were addressed and incorporated into in SOUL's LCP.
+In May 2022, SOUL shared its instruction plan for the 2022-2023 school year with the Governing Council, Fresno EOC Board of Commissioners, school staff, students, and parents.
+SOUL staff also held three parent meetings, one of which was the English Learning Advisory Committee (in Spanish) to discuss the draft of SOUL's Learning Continuity and Attendance Plan.
+Parent input from its stakeholders were addressed and incorporated into in SOUL's LCAP.